hanxiaoshuai/kubernetes.github.io/docs/tasks/run-application/run-single-instance-stateful-application.md

 * Create a PersistentVolume referencing a disk in your environment.
 * Create a MySQL Deployment.
-* Expose MySQL to other pods in the cluster at a known DNS name.
+* Expose MySQL to other Pods in the cluster at a known DNS name.

 {% endcapture %}